IamNator/plate_number_recognision_raspberry_pi/README.md

 # plate_number_recognision_raspberry_pi
 This software tracks cars in a parking lot.
-This makes detection of defaulter (illegal parking) easy.
+This makes detection of defaulters (illegal parking) easy.

 # how?
 This software runs on a raspberry pi, it detects a car plates number using a pi camera and sends it to a backend server.
 This is part of a larger system.